Forward-UIUC-2023S/dhyey-pandya-academic-search-service/README.md

 ### Works

-**Searching by external unique ID: Find all the Works with a unique external ID such as a DOI**
+**3. Searching by external unique ID: Find all the Works with a unique external ID such as a DOI**

 This can be used to fetch unique and specific works from the dataset.